- New construction and renovation of a fashion house

 - Garhammer GmbH, Waldkirchen

 With the most extensive renovation in the history of Garhammer, blocher partners have carefully expanded the complex commercial property.
 Due to the steep topography of Waldkirchen's downtown area, the arrangement of space follows the site's natural features.
-In keeping with the principle of split-level construction, several floors are set off from one another, with each level having its own identity.read more
+In keeping with the principle of split-level construction, several floors are set off from one another, with each level having its own identity.
+Since 1997, blocher partners has been collaborating with Garhammer.
+Its accomplishments include the new construction and renovation of a gourmet restaurant.read more

 Whatever their standpoint, customers take in exciting vistas and absorb new impressions.
 One might say that the historic city centre, with its squares, its alleyways and stairways, has a friend in the new Garhammer.
 The roof landscape combines the historic and modern buildings like wings of a butterfly, before the joint structure gently slopes toward the northwestern edge of the property, leading to the new restaurant Johanns.
 The theme continues in the access areas, which link Garhammer to the urban space using multiple entrances, exits and passageways, making the retail store accessible from all sides.
 The interior is no less daring: Here, the creative use of varying ceiling heights, open spaces and sales levels leads to differentiated realms of experience.